provenstyle/BTCP/README.md

-# BTCP
+# BibleTraining
-Database for BTCP students and classes
+Database for BibleTraining students and classes